Sort by:

 Would be a beautiful addition to any new or existing collection.
 Comes with a Canagem Collection specimen card.

-This gorgeous slice displays very well.
-It is amazingly light considering its mass of 83x51x27 mm.
+This gorgeous specimen displays very well with a mass of 35x35x25 mm.
 Would be a beautiful addition to any new or existing collection.
 Comes with a Canagem Collection specimen card.

 As this drainless morphological depression was filled by lake sediments shortly after the impact, the primary crater morphology is widely preserved.
 The crater rim is formed by steeply inclined and intensely brecciated Upper Jurassic limestone blocks that also contain numerous shattered chert nodules, as well as some loose blocks of the host limestone.
 An impact breccia, referred to as the so-called ”Primäre Beckenbrekzie” (“primary basin breccia”) and interpreted as a “fallback breccia”, is known from many drillings in the Steinheim Basin.